ArkTechMC/SongsOfWar/README.md

 **HotKey: N**

-- Supporolift: Pull an entity you are looking at in 20 blocks.
+- Supporolift: Pull the entity you are looking at in 20 blocks.
 - Supporekesis: Stop all entities related to aggressium songs in 20 blocks and explode them.
 (No damage)

 </details>